Harini-S-19/CODSOFT/Iris_Flower_Classification/README.md

 - Confusion Matrix

 ## Results
-The model successfully classified Iris flower species with high accuracy.
+A classification model was successfully developed to predict Iris flower species based on input features.
+The model achieved good accuracy and demonstrated the complete machine learning workflow from preprocessing to evaluation.

 ## Learning Outcomes
 Through this project, I learned: